 These three monuments are badly damaged neolithic passage-graves on the east side of Carrowmore.
 The damage to the monuments was caused by a combination of road building, field clearance, and gravel quarrying.
 The Kilmackeown road runs right past the three monuments.

 Only two gneiss boulders, partly buried remain of this monument.
 It was destroyed before 1837 when Petrie made his record.
-He got his information from Walker, a local landlord who dug into many of the monuments.
-I don't have a picture of the site - there is very little to see anyway, so both illustrations show Site 13.
+He got his information from Roger Walker, the local landlord who was a part-time treasure hunter who dug into many of the monuments.

-Site 15 is just past Site 14, on the same side if the road.
-15 boulders formed a circle 11 meters in diameter, and there is a smaller inner circle 8 meters in diameter.
+Circle 15 is just past Circle 14, on the same side if the road.
+Fifteen boulders formed a circle eleven meters in diameter, and there is a smaller inner circle eight meters in diameter.
 Wood-Martin's report is given below.
-He found 1kg cremated bone, antler pins, fragments of shells, a flake of flint and some pieces of quartz.
+He found 1 kg cremated bone, antler pins, fragments of shells, a flake of flint and some pieces of quartz.

 No. 15.
 Situated still more to the south, and on the east side of the road (dolmen-circle).

 "This was a double circle, about forty feet in diameter, but a portion of the outer one has been destroyed to raise gravel—seventeen stones only remaining.
 The cromleac is ruined.
 Human bones were found within it by Roger Walker."